ketul-panchal/eVitalRx/README.md

 in database i used Sequelize and MVC Framework for make this project more clean and create database at a time of run this project.

+all user login and signup authentication included like hasing, jwt tokens

 for database i aslo attached Schema file.